BuildShip vs Xano: Pricing, Features, and Use Cases for 2026

 Read more: WeWeb + Supabase

 Xano takes the opposite approach.
-It is a no-code backend that allows you to design APIs, background tasks, and data models visually.
+It is a no-code backend where you design APIs, background tasks, and data models visually, without writing SQL.

-File storage grows in large increments, which makes costs easy to predict.
-But bandwidth can still be a surprise.
-For example, if your app serves 50GB of images a month to thousands of users, you may need extra bandwidth add-ons even if you’re under the database limit.
+File storage grows in predictable increments.
+Bandwidth can still surprise you.
+If your app serves 50GB of images a month to thousands of users, you may need bandwidth add-ons even if you’re well under the database limit.

-Migration is also more complex because workflows built inside Xano don’t translate to other systems.
-Data can be exported, but logic has to be rebuilt.
+Migration is still the main trade-off.
+Workflows built in Xano don’t translate to other systems.
+Data exports easily, but business logic has to be rebuilt from scratch if you ever leave.

 Read more: WeWeb + Xano